composer22/coreos-artifactory-monitor/README.md

 artifactory.

 ### Repository structure

 Two repositories should be set up in Artifactor.
 The first should contains .tar files for each version and environment.
-These tar files should contain the etcd2 keys and .service file and metadata.
+These tar files should contain the etcd2 keys, .service file and metadata.
 The second repo acts as a deploy request front.
 The service monitors the second repository for any version changes within an application folder.
 If a change is noticed, it will look in the corresponding payload repo for a .tar file for the application and version, uncompress it, and use the information contained to submit the deploy request.